bhallstein/okta-wordpress-sign-in-widget/README.md

 - Drop this folder into the WordPress plugins folder
 - Enable the plugin
+- NB jwt-authentication-for-wp-rest-api is also required for JWT generation.
 - Go to the plugins settings page, add the issuer URI, client ID, and set the desired redirect.